grsbe/sparse-reconstruction-toolkit/README.md

 ## Threading

-The ADMM/FISTA iteration order is sequential, but dense linear algebra inside each iteration can use BLAS threads.
+The iterative solver loops are sequential, but dense linear algebra inside each iteration can use BLAS threads.
 This matters for large dense operators.

 ```julia